Nekito-Development/openkito/README.md

 # Discord
 Join our discord by clicking [here](https://discord.gg/34BZs4ZPB6)

-# Discord
-You can join our discord by clicking [here](https://discord.gg/34BZs4ZPB6)

 # Issues
 Found a bug or have an idea for a new feature?
 You can let us know by clicking [here](https://github.com/intexpression/nekito/issues) to open an issue.